-A BV must have a share capital, divided into a number of shares with a par value expressed in Euro, or a currency other than Euro.
+A BV is required to have a share capital, which is divided into a specified number of shares with a par value expressed in Euro or another currency.
 There are no requirements for a minimum share capital for a BV.
 It will be sufficient if at least one share with voting rights is held by a party other than the BV.

-Payment for shares can be in cash or in kind.
-Payments in kind are contributions of property and/or other non-cash items.
+The payment for shares can be made either in cash or in kind.
+Payments in kind involve contributions of property and/or other non-cash items.
 These payments are restricted to items that can be objectively appraised.
-If these payments take place upon incorporation of the BV, the incorporators must describe the contributed assets.
+The method of payment is stipulated in the articles of association.
+In the case of payments made upon incorporation of the BV, the incorporators are obligated to detail the contributed assets.

+If the payment for shares is postponed, for instance because the BV does not yet have a bank account, it is permissible to defer the full payment of the shares.
+Please be advised that the end of the deferment must be notified to the Chamber of Commerce after the share capital has been paid in full.